Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Name, Background & Traits

-First, choose or roll a **name** for your character, then their **occupation**, which informs their knowledge and potential skills.
+First, choose or roll a **name** for your character, then their **occupation** (see tables on p.
+7), which informs their knowledge and potential skills.
 Note however, that PCs do not hold positions of power.
 To make your character a bit more interesting, think about their speciality, their area of expertise in their occupation.

-Next, roll for your character's **personality** (five factors) and think of one detail about your PC's face and clothes, each.
+Next, roll a d4 for each of your character’s **personality** factors and think of one detail about your PC’s face and clothes.

 #### Ability Scores